Documentary theatre: Zhivaya gazeta and Piscator

 While fact-based drama has been traced back to ancient Greece and Phrynichus' production of The Capture of Miletus in 492 BC, contemporary documentary theatre is rooted in theatrical practices developed in Eastern Europe during the 1920s and 1930s.
 In the years after the Russian Revolution, the USSR's Department of Agitation and Propaganda employed theatre troupes known as the Blue Blouses (so called because they wore factory workers' overalls) to stage current events for the largely illiterate population.
 The Blue Blouses dramatized news items and current events through song, dance, and staging.
-By 1924 these performances were standardized into the form of the zhivaya gazeta, or living newspaper.
+By 1924 these performances were standardized into the form of the zhivaya gazeta (живая газета), or living newspaper.

-Meanwhile, in Germany, Erwin Piscator was experimenting with incorporating documentary film footage and other primary source material into his "mass spectacles" In 1925 he wrote In Spite of Everything, a piece derived entirely from contemporary political documents and often cited as the beginning of the first period of modern documentary drama.
+Meanwhile, in Germany, Erwin Piscator was experimenting with incorporating documentary film footage and other primary source material into his "mass spectacles".
+In 1925 he wrote In Spite of Everything, a piece derived entirely from contemporary political documents and often cited as the beginning of the first period of modern documentary drama.
 In this and other early works, Piscator sought to depict the "absolute truth".
 He focused on the presentation of factual material in montage and collage form rather than trying to express the internal lives of the characters.